cory-weller/BIOL4585_projects/cjm3sn/README.md

 ![](Q2.png)

-*Interpreation*: This data shows that the two variables do indeed correlate and show that the as fecundity increases, as does the nematodes length at 72 hours.
+*Interpretation*: This data shows that the two variables do indeed correlate and show that the as fecundity increases, as does the nematodes length at 72 hours.
 Additionally, the the control produces both the highest fecundity, while the two experimental conditions, uranium and salt, produce the descending amounts of both, in that order.

 ## Q3: Does the nematodes' fecundity correlate with their length at 144 hours?